krishnajayant-h/first-project/README.md

 # first-project
-This was my first Project built using basic HTML and CSS
+This was my first Project built using basic HTML and CSS.